Sereni/Simply-Love-SM5-Vertical/README.md

 - Only single player is supported
 - Only ITG/FA+ modes are available
 - Edit mode is not functional
-- Data visualizations and target score graph are not avialable
+- Data visualizations and target score graph are not available
 - Other features are up to Simply Love 4.8.7

 ## Additional features